- A £200 fine and six points if caught using a phone at the wheel

 I've only learned by doing this interview that it wasn't legal, as I didn't know the law still applied when you are stationary – I certainly won't do it again.
 With these new penalties and all the publicity there really is no excuse, so I'll pull in at a service station instead.

-It's no small task to persuade the UK's population, who collectively check their smartphones over a billion times a day, according to a recent Deloitte survey discovered, to ignore their mobile while driving.
+It's no small task to persuade the UK's population, who collectively check their smartphones over a billion times a day, to ignore their mobile while driving.

 However, the new laws have had an impact, whether it's making people more aware of the potential dangers of using your phone at the wheel, or even bringing their attention to the regulations in the first place.